cascadiajs/cascadiajs-2022/src/views/content/conference/next-steps.md

 Thanks for buying a ticket to CascadiaJS 2022.
 We're so excited that you're going to join us this year!

 1. [Book your stay](https://www.sunriverresort.com/group-stays/cascadia-js-2022) at Sunriver Resort
+1. Check out our [Travel Guide](/travel) and get your travel booked
 1. Join our [Discord Community](https://discord.gg/cascadiajs)
 1. Join our [Twitter Community](https://twitter.com/i/communities/1496715959104466947)
 1. [Follow us on Twitter](https://twitter.com/CascadiaJS) and use the hashtag #CascadiaJS when you tweet